highinthefssky/highinthefssky.github.io/_posts/2020-08-24-Flight Simulator 2020-Howto-Cessna 172 Skyhawk G1000 Setflightplan.md

 ---
 layout: post
 title: "Flight Simulator 2020 - How to - Cessna 172 Skyhawk G1000 - Set flight plan"
-description: "In this how to we are going to look how we can configure our flight plan manually in our navigation system from our Cessna 172."
+description: "Always wanted to know how to manually set the flight plan in a Cessna 172 than watch this video."
 tags:
 - Flight Simulator 2020
 - Rotterdam The Hague Airport